There are a lot of misconceptions about what expat life is like - probably because there is no one-size-fits-all expat lifestyle.

 These three groups overlap.

-Of course, there is significant overlap between these groups.
+Of course, there is significant overlap among these groups.
 Those who came for jobs with large salaries are probably people who wanted a little more adventure than what their 9-to-5 job in the U.S. gave them.
-So the job wasn’t the only reason they came here, and they might not have gone overseas to work at a low-paying job.
+So the job wasn’t the only reason they came here, but they might not have decided to work overseas of the job didn't pay well.

 Are Generalizations About Expat Lifestyle Really That Simple?